eCommerce Customer Journey:

 Ever gone window shopping?

 Of course you have – we all have.
+Well this is a customer journey.

 Sometimes it results in us making a purchase there and then, but most times it doesn’t.

 However, window shopping can give us ideas and it can encourage us to revisit a certain store at a later date.
+This customer journey has paused only to resume another day.
+Again its the same online with the ecommerce customer journey.

 From the top to the bottom of the funnel, customers go on a journey that starts with their initial interaction with a brand and – hopefully – ends with a purchase.